-Cranberry lovers need to check out my other recipes that include cranberries.
+Cranberry lovers need to check out my other recipes which include cranberries.
 For more great recipes, I suggest you check these out:

 You will need the following ingredients to make this cranberry couscous recipe (see recipe card for quantities): Low Sodium Chicken Broth, Unsalted Butter, Couscous, Dried Cranberries and Green Onions.

 🥣 How to make Cranberry Couscous